 The desire to actively return to the top formula with its own chassis and engine materialized in 1979 when Alfa Romeo made its debut on the Formula 1 circuits with it's secretly designed and developed 'Tipo 177'.

-This 177 was followed by the 100% Italian Alfa Romeo (Totale) 179 and Typo 182, cars that were directly managed by Autodelta until the end of 1982, and made the hearts of fans beat faster.
+This 177 was followed by the 100% Italian Alfa Romeo (Totale) 179 and Tipo 182, cars that were directly managed by Autodelta until the end of 1982, and made the hearts of fans beat faster.